Agonopterix nanatella (Stainton, 1849)

 South of the line Ireland, Britain, Germany, Romania (Fauna Europaea, 2009).

-Larva with black head and prothoracal shield.
+Larva with black head and prothoracic shield.
 Body and anal shield pale yellowish green.
 Thoracal feet dark brown, pinacula black.
+Pictures on Rymarczyk, Dutheil & Nel; see also Fetz.

 See also Agonopterix nanatella aridella.